 BP: And central government, obviously businesses, communities, are being asked to do what they can to contribute towards a more climate friendly environment.
 What do you think the local governments such as Wellington City Council can do?
 Has the previous council done enough in your opinion to mitigate and adapt to climate change?
 And what would you do if you were in position?

 Because we shouldn’t be living our lives thinking that the government will look after us, or the council will look after us, I’m not going to do anything until the council actually does it for me, or they pay for it.
 I don’t believe that we should be relying on governments to actually do these things for us.
-We should have some social responsibility ourselves to actually want to do these things.
+We should encourage more social responsibility ourselves to actually want to do these things.

 BP: Yeah.
 Except perhaps that for an issue as big climate change, some synchronization through policy, through regulation, may work in favor of addressing the issue, either at the local or central level, because not everyone is actually necessarily exposed to the scale of the issue.
 Yes.
 Would you agree?